Atysek/a-mouse/README.md

 inventor - Full assembly and part files compatible with Autodesk Inventor photo - Rendered images and previews battery tab - Holder for battery

+Print the case, screw screws, insert battery, plug the dongle in your PC and you're good to go!